cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 The payload for the secret referenced as the "intermediates" is expected to be a PEM formatted PKCS#7 certificate chain.

+The payload for the secret referenced as the "private_key" is expected to be a PKCS#8 RSA private key.

 .. _rsa_containers: